TuringLang/Turing.jl/docs/src/using-turing/performancetips.md

 # Performance Tips

-This section briefly summarieses a few common techniques to ensure good performance when using Turing.
+This section briefly summarises a few common techniques to ensure good performance when using Turing.
 We refer to [julialang.org](https://docs.julialang.org/en/v1/manual/performance-tips/index.html) for general techniques to ensure good performance of Julia programs.

 ## Use multivariate distributions

-It is generally preferable to use mutlivariate distributions if possible.
+It is generally preferable to use multivariate distributions if possible.

 The following example: